 The government may take 12 months or more to return money that someone has provided as a bond, so it is very important to use a trusted, state licensed bail bond agent.

-To talk to an expert who can help you get immigration bonds fast, call or email Amistad Bail Bonds.
+To talk to an expert who can help you get immigration bonds fast, call or email Amistad Bail and Immigration Bonds.